de-wiring/docker-selinux-playground/docs/01_virtual_machine_playground.md

 After changing the context of `/container-data` to `svirt_sandbox_file_t`, we're able to access this directory and put files in there.
 They automatically get the same context.

 Note the last part of the security label, on the host it's a name like `SystemLow`.
-This is what mcstransd is doing for us, translatting category numbers into names
+This is what mcstransd is doing for us, translating category numbers into names.
 Inside the container we see the plain categories (i.e. `so:c59,c154`).
 More about that in Part 2.

 Where are all these transitions and types defined?
 Looking at the git repo we clone, we find some files for docker: